Orlando A. Battista (1917-1995);

 Canadian physician, founding professor at Johns Hopkins Hospital

-Submitted by Anonymous about 5 years ago.
+Submitted by Herb Hedeen over 3 years ago.

-Submitted by Mike Michelsen, Jr. about 4 years ago.
+Submitted by Gabriel about 3 years ago.

 I must remember that Humility is not humiliation.
 Humility shows my my important part and place i the Universe.
 Humiliation is degrading and makes one person greater than another in a way that tears away the dignity of that person.
 Humility creates a sense of self worth in that it gives something to fulfill the potential of and then grow beyond.
 Peace, Friends to You.